 I wouldn’t go with Squarespace.
-WordPress themes have more than enough to f
+WordPress themes have plenty of great design templates with better speeds.

 I should stress, I am not a website developer.
 I have never had an html coding training.
 I simply use my common sense and design skills and research what I need.
 Using the great support network GeneratePress has and the extensive WordPress support system, any queries I had were only a Google search away.

 Apart from the speed, there are other key features to consider when choosing GeneratePress.

 The first is there are two versions.
 The free version is a standard blog style format with sidebar.
 It has few bells and whistles, so there is little you can other than upload content.

 The premium version of theme comes in the form of a plugin you install.
 Unlike OceanWP, there is only the one plugin to install to unlock all of the theme’s attributes.

 With OceanWP there are about 15 or so to get certain demos including all their functions working.
 For example, there is a plugin for the bakery demo slider, a plugin for GDPR, sidebar, social sharing, sticky header etc.